Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Lake Barrington.
 Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 180 GL storage, regional farming would face extreme volatility.

-Looking ahead, the trajectory of Lake Barrington's water levels will depend heavily on upcoming seasonal rainfall patterns.
+The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Lake Barrington is absolutely essential.